Tharisky/Portfolio/Projects/VAPT ( March 2022) - Metasploitable 2/Report.md

-3.User enumeration: Following user enumeration conducted with the Smtp-User-Enum tool, the valid users identified are incorporated into the wordlist essential for brute-force attacks.
+3. User enumeration: Following user enumeration conducted with the Smtp-User-Enum tool, the valid users identified are incorporated into the wordlist essential for brute-force attacks.

 Figure 2.3 SMTP-ENUM scan

 2. 2.
 Gaining Access
 This  section involves exploiting vulnerabilities identified during the reconnaissance and scanning phases to gain unauthorized access to the target system.
 This was done by:
-1.Password Cracking:  Attempting to guess usernames and passwords for services like SSH or FTP using automated tools like Hydra.
+1. Password Cracking:  Attempting to guess usernames and passwords for services like SSH or FTP using automated tools like Hydra.
-2.Exploitation Testing: Leveraging publicly available exploits, vulnerabilities present in Risky_Corporations's server services or configuration were exploited.
+2. Exploitation Testing: Leveraging publicly available exploits, vulnerabilities present in Risky_Corporations's server services or configuration were exploited
-Tools 	Function

 Hydra	Hydra is a powerful and versatile password-cracking tool used for performing online attacks against various types of network services.
 It supports multiple protocols including HTTP, HTTPS, FTP, SSH, Telnet, SMB, SNMP, and others.
 Metasploit	Metasploit is a widely-used penetration testing framework that provides tools for developing, testing, and executing exploit code against remote target systems.
 It includes a vast database of known vulnerabilities and exploits, allowing security professionals to simulate real-world attacks and assess the security posture of systems and networks

-Table 2.5  tools used for exploitation
+Table 2.5  Tools used for exploitation

-The Vulnerabilities discovered during the reconnaissance and scanning inlcude:
+The Vulnerabilities discovered during the reconnaissance and scanning include:

-S/N	Information	Description
-1	Port 21 (ftp)
-Version: vsftpd 2.3.4
+1. Port 21 (FTP) Version: vsftpd 2.3.4
 CVE-2011-2523	The port appears open and it is running an ftp vsftpd 2.3.4, an outdated and vulnerable  version of the very secure FTP daemon that contains a backdoor which opens a shell on port 6200/tcp.

 Default credential is also been used on this port (msfadmin/msfadmin) 2	Port 22 (ssh)